 Sometimes just getting started is the hardest part, which is why celebrity trainer Dan Adair encourages his clients to think about the last time they felt fit, or good about their body.
 "Looking at old photos to remind yourself of that feeling can help.
 If you did it once, you can do it again!" he says.

 Once the initial motivation kicks in, Adair is an advocate for measurable goals.
 "If fat loss is your goal, have a body composition scan to get your exact body fat percentage.
 Then book the date for retesting!" he implores.
 If employing a trainer is beyond your budget, the next big thing is shadowing an active friend.
 "Also, speaking to people that may inspire you and steer you in the right direction is a huge help," says Adair.
 As for the dread of working out?
 Ditch the negativity surrounding the activity you dislike and switch it for something you do enjoy.

 "I'm definitely not the trainer that yells or makes a big fuss.
 I like to encourage my clients to set high standards for themselves, and the reason being is because I am unable to be with them for every session, therefore, if they adopt good habits their standards will come from within," says Adair.

 “I truly believe that discipline creates freedom.
-When we're disciplined enough to be organised, we make space for loads of free time and feeling good.
+When we're disciplined enough to be organized, we make space for loads of free time and feeling good.
 Plus, after a while, the discipline just becomes the norm and uber easy," explains Kendall.
-Her "no excuses" approach includes being organised, and never taking the lazy route—prioritising eating clean and clocking enough sleep so you have time to have fun.
+Her "no excuses" approach includes being organized and never taking the lazy route—prioritizing eating clean and clocking enough sleep so you have time to have fun.
 "If you're not having fun most of the time, something has to give."